CosmoLike/CoCoAGoogleColabExamples/Readme.md

           from google.colab import drive
           drive.mount('/content/drive')

-    Below, we provide instructions on how to install Cocoa. **Google Colab does provide direct terminal access if users prefer to follow the standard instructions**
+    Below, we provide instructions on how to install Cocoa. **Google Colab does provide direct terminal access if users prefer to follow the standard installation procedure**

     - **Cell 2️⃣**: Install Miniforge (Similar to our documentation in section [FAQ: How can users install Conda?](#overview_miniforge))